 In recent years, the importance of Saint Brigid has been elevated and brought to a new generation with the creation of HerStory, a multi-disciplinary storytelling platform that celebrates female role-models.

-The initiative received drew national and international attention to Brigid through a series of colorful displays on many of Ireland's landmark buildings as well as sponsoring a number of musical and cultural events.
+The initiative drew national and international attention to Brigid through a series of colorful displays on many of Ireland’s landmark buildings as well as sponsoring a number of musical and cultural events.

-Brigid 2025 – Spirit of Kildare
+Kildare – Brigid, Spirit of Kildare

 The festival, which will take place between Jan.
-24th and Feb.
-2nd, promises to be an inclusive celebration honoring St. Brigid's life and legacy and bringing her unique story to a new audience.
+29th and Feb.
+2nd, promises to be an inclusive celebration honoring St. Brigid’s life and legacy and bringing her unique story to a new audience.

 Several events are planned, including dance shows, craft demonstrations, wellness events, science shows, sports events and talks.
-The headline show on Feb.
-1 will feature some of Ireland’s top female artists, including Sharon Shannon and Lyra, performing at the Curragh racecourse in Kildare.

 Cavan – Bringing St. Brigid’s Cloak to Life

-Be sure to visit the excellent Cavan County Museum which is hosting a wonderful exhibition showcasing embroidered cloaks, created with over 200 individual pieces of feltwork, gelli print, embroidery and crochet.
-The exhibition runs from Jan.
-28th through Feb.
-22nd.
+This follows the successful launch last year of an exhibition, which showcased embroidered cloaks, created with over 200 individual pieces of feltwork, gelli print, embroidery and crochet.

 Louth – Northern Lights Light Show, Candlelit Procession and Workshop